ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/description.md

 - What's the name of the first scheduled task created to obtain persistence?
 - what's the name of the second scheduled task created?
 - For discovering the current state of the victim's antivirus product, what command is executed (hint: powershell command)?
-- Run this command on your own laptop/pc to see if your antivirus is working correctly and up-to-date.
+- (this line does not generate an answer line in your solution.txt file) Run this command on your own laptop/pc to see if your antivirus is working correctly and up-to-date.
 - How did the attackers grab the data (we need the generic name for this type of maware):
 - What's the full Mitre Technique ID for this activity?
 - Data was sent (exfiltrated) to the C2 server at this IP address: